-The ultimate fate of Priscilla and Raven's parents, Lord and Lady Cornwell in Fire Emblem 7.
-For worse, Raven believes they were murdered, thus fueling his Revenge.
+The ultimate fate of Priscilla and Raven's parents, Lord and Lady Cornwell.
+For worse, Raven believes they were murdered, thus fueling his desire for Revenge.

 Also, it's hinted that Ninian and Nils seriously considered killing themselves at some point, driven into despair after being summoned, captured and hunted down by the Black Fang.
 Thankfully, they don't go through it.